XenoEmblems/Butterfly/README.md

 #How to use?
 Clone the repository and use node server.js in the terminal.
 The localhost is 8080

+#Finished
+Built question and thank you pages.
+Randomized Questions on load.
+Low ratings bring up a textarea.
+You can edit your smileys and click to go to a new page.
+Logo links to support.Butterfly.ai
+All of this is functional for all the pages

+#In Progress
+Responsiveness to all devices
+Node/Express HTML pages respond to queries

 #I've spent two days of time doing this exercise:
 During each part I will explain what I have done for each